Last updated: July 8, 2026

 Compounding pharmacies are the better option if you have a healthcare provider managing your dosage protocol, if you need a non-standard strength or delivery format, or if your insurance covers compounded medications.
 The downside is cost (compounded prescriptions typically run $60–$150 depending on the formula) and the requirement for a valid prescription.

 Supplement brands are more accessible for self-directed users who want to try methylene blue at standard low doses (5–10 mg daily) for cognitive or mitochondrial support.
-Published research supports low-dose methylene blue for memory enhancement. . . a 2012 review in Progress in Neurobiology noted that doses in the 1. . .
-4 mg/kg range enhanced cytochrome oxidase activity, provided neuroprotection. and improved learning and memory in both animal models and human subjects (Rojas et al., 2012).
+Published research has examined low-dose methylene blue for memory support: a 2012 review in Progress in Neurobiology noted that doses in the 1–4 mg/kg range enhanced cytochrome oxidase activity, provided neuroprotection, and improved learning and memory in both animal models and human subjects (Rojas et al., 2012).
 For this kind of use, a reputable supplement brand with transparent testing is the most practical path.

 For more details, see our methylene blue and sleep quality.